ON A MISSION TO MAKE RECRUITMENT:

-Candidates will no longer have to customize each application as the CV of the future will automatically show us only experiences and skills that are relevant to the position we are recruiting for as well as showing career pivoting predictions.
+Candidates will no longer have to customize each application as our CV of the future will automatically show only experiences and skills that are relevant to the position we are recruiting for as well as showing career pivoting predictions.

 Digging deeper into a given section of a CV will allow recruiters to quickly get more detailed relevant info while keeping the first glance clean.